Q: What is LMCTV?

 Q: Who can use the equipment and facilities?

 A. Residents of Larchmont and Mamaroneck, including residents of that portion of the Rye Neck school district within the Village of Mamaroneck, who can demonstrate proficiency in using the LMCTV production equipment, or is willing to be trained to do so.
 Residents who want to produce a show may also get people who know how to use television production equipment, whether they reside in our service area or not, to help them.

 Q: What determines if a show is produced by LMCTV staff?

 A: LMCTV produces a limited number of productions (mainly board meetings) for the town, the two villages and the two school districts.
 Determinations on what events are covered are made by staff with an eye towards balancing budgetary, equipment and staffing limitations with governmental and educational access needs as determined by those institutions (and therefore the public).
 LMCTV also produces live community event telecasts (such as Live Election Coverage, the Fireman’s Parade and The Sound Shore St. Patrick’s Day Parade) with extensive participation from community producers and volunteers.

 Q: Where does the money for the equipment come from?

-A: The dollar amount was negotiated by the municipalities and is set out in the Franchise Agreement with Cablevision & Verizon.
-Cablevision & Verizon pay it to the Board of Control.
+A: The dollar amount was negotiated by the municipalities and is set out in the Franchise Agreement with Optimum & Verizon.
+Optimum & Verizon pay it to the Board of Control.
 As stipulated in the Franchise Agreement and the Federal Cable Act, the Board may use the money solely for capital expenses associated with the production of television programming for the access channels.